 Puerto Viejo is firmly on the Costa Rica backpacker trail, so there’s no shortage of great hostels in the area.

-I personally recommend Selina Puerto Viejo.
+I personally recommend this awesome hostel.
 I visited their bar and restaurant a couple of times, and I really wished I stayed there!
 This place has the best poolside bar, a lively social scene and often has free live music to enjoy!
 It also has plenty of common areas, including a co-working space, and a selection of dorm rooms, private rooms and private tents (that are way fancier than normal tents).

 A bed in a dorm costs $16, a private room costs $70 and a private tent costs $48.
 Check availability and reviews here!